 There have been so many other artists who lent their hands to drawing and writing Uncle Scrooge stories, most notably Don Rosa.

-Uncle Scrooge has developed a lot sense his first appearance.
+Uncle Scrooge has developed a lot since his first appearance.
 In his first appearance, he is very Scottish and grumpy.
-This scrooge would become the inspiration for Flintheart Glomgold.
+This Scrooge would become the inspiration for Flintheart Glomgold.

 Later, as time went on, he became thinner and less rough.
 Later still, he has become more kinder, even taking care of Huey, Dewey, and Louie.